wtbrissy/IBM-Data-Science-Coursera/README.md

 * [Licensing, Authors, Acknowledgement](#licensing)

 ## Instroductory
-This IBM Professional Certificate is offering 9 courses to help career-releant data science and machine learning skills Development.
+This IBM Professional Certificate offers 9 courses to help career-relevant  data science and machine learning skills development.

 Several tools and libraries have been applied through the courses.
 The tools includs *Jupyter/JupyterLab*, *Github*, *R Studio*, and *Watson Studio*, and the libraries include *Pandas*, *NumPy*, *Matplotlib*, *Seaborn*, *Folium*, *ipyhton-sql*, *Scikit-learn*, and *ScipPy*, etc.

 The projects can be found in [Project Summary](), which incldues random album generator, predict housing prices, best classifier model, battle of neighborhoods.

 ## Project Motivation <a name="motivation"></a>
-This project would provide IBM Data Science Professional Certificate, and also help me to build-up my frist Data Science portfolio.
+This project provides IBM Data Science Professional Certificate, and also helps me to be able to establish my frist project portfolio of data science.

 ## Project Description <a name="description"></a>
 [Chapter 1 - What is Data Science](https://github.com/wtbrissy/IBM-Data-Science-Coursera/blob/draft/Project%20Description%20/1-What%20is%20data%20science.md)